How closely does A Christmas Carol follow the original Charles Dickens novel?

 Learn extra: Why the BBC’s A Christmas Carol has made an enormous change to this main character

-A Christmas Carol begins on 22nd December 2019 at 9pm on BBC One, with episode two on the 23rd at 9.05pm and episode three on the 24th at 9pm
+A Christmas Carol started on 22nd December 2019 at 9pm on BBC One, with episode two on the 23rd at 9.05pm and episode three on the 24th at 9pm

 Add Comment